 - Tone and civility: Let's maintain a supportive learning community where everyone feels safe and where people can disagree amicably.
+We want to build a classroom climate that is comfortable for everyone.
+In a communication class, it is especially important that we (1) display respect for all members of the classroom, including the instructor and students; (2) pay attention to and participate in all class sessions and activities; (3) avoid unnecessary disruption during class time (e.g., having private conversations, reading the newspaper, doing work for other classes, making/receiving cell phone calls, text messaging, etc.); and (4) avoid racist, sexist, homophobic, or other negative language that may unnecessarily exclude members of our campus and classroom.
+This is not an exhaustive list of behaviors; rather, they represent the minimal standards that help make the classroom a productive learning environment for all concerned.
 Remember that sarcasm doesn't always come across online.
 I work very hard to provide a positive learning experience.
-Please keep this in mindand remain civilized and respectful in your email and discussion board communications. - Citing your sources: When we have academic discussions, please cite your sources to support what you say.
-(For the textbook or other course materials, list at least the title and page numbers.
-For online sources, include a link.) - Discussion Guidelines: A document outlining guidelines for successful participation in class discussions can be found in the Welcome Module for this course.
+Please keep this in mind and remain civilized and respectful in your email and discussion board communications. - Citing your sources: When we have academic discussions, please cite your sources to support what you say.
+(For the textbook or other course materials, list at least the title and page

+- numbers.
+For online sources, include a link.) - Backing up your work: Consider composing your academic posts in a word processor, where you can save your work, and then copying into the Carmen discussion. - Discussion Guidelines: A document outlining guidelines for successful participation in class discussions can be found in the Welcome Module for this course.